 Normally, advance directives can placate some of these issues by definitively setting out the patient’s wishes.
 However, it is possible for a family member to override documents like POAs should they need to.

-This, however, usually requires the dissenting family members to bring the matter to court and for a judge to pass temporary conservatorship.
+The dissenting family members can bring the matter to court and a judge may pass temporary conservatorship.
 This is quite rare as in most cases as it is considered good practice for family consultations to happen before a Power of Attorney or living will is signed.

 Advanced directives are a great way to bring peace of mind to situations where medical intervention becomes more likely.
 They give elderly or terminally ill people much greater control over their wellbeing and allow their wishes to be followed should an emergency arise.

 Advance directives and POLST (Physician Orders for Life-Sustaining Treatment) are similar in that they set instructions for treating a patient ahead of time.
 However, there are many differences between the two.

 The biggest distinction is that the instructions they give are decided by different parties.
 A POLST can only be created by a medical doctor attending a patient, whilst advance directives are created by the patient themselves.

 Since 1990, the right for patients to determine the health care they consent to has been written into law.
 This allows individuals to plan medical care and treatment plans in advance such as setting do-not-resuscitate (DNR) orders.